-October 12, 2012 by Maureen McCarty, Online Content and Marketing Manager
+October 12, 2012 by Maureen McCarty, HRC Deputy Director of Marketing

 On October 7, 1998, Matthew Shepard was singled out for being gay and brutally attacked near Laramie, Wyoming.
 Six days later Matthew died from the injuries sustained that horrific night.

 At the time no protections existed to allow the Department of Justice to assist in prosecuting acts of violence in which a victim is chosen because of their actual or perceived sexual orientation.
 Because of this, the Laramie Police department was forced to furlough officers due to the extraordinary expense of the investigation and media attention.

 Matthew’s parents, Judy and Dennis Shepard, courageously took up the mantle to prevent future tragedies and together galvanized a community to protect Americans from bias-motivated violence.